NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 It's a simple process to create a NuGet package from a .NET Standard Class Library in Visual Studio on Windows, and then publish it to nuget.org using a CLI tool.

 > [!Note]
-> This Quickstart applies to Visual Studio 2017 for Windows only.
-Visual Studio for Mac does not include the capabilities described here.
-Use the [dotnet CLI tools](create-and-publish-a-package-using-the-dotnet-cli.md) instead.
+> If you are using Visual Studio for Mac, refer to [this information](/xamarin/cross-platform/app-fundamentals/nuget-multiplatform-libraries/existing-library) on creating a NuGet package, or use the [dotnet CLI tools](create-and-publish-a-package-using-the-dotnet-cli.md).

 ## Prerequisites